milofultz/tod/README.md

 ### Roadmap

 - Ensure tests are up-to-date with all functionality
 - Make tests work with standard `python3 -m unittest` call
 - Add multiple items in a row a la `s` command, but not destructive.
 Thinking something like `aa`.
+- Add ability to edit the name of a list